SARIA

-SARIA Bio-Industries AG & Co.
-KG is a company group based in Selm (Westphalia / Germany) and active throughout Europe.
-The company acts as a service provider for agricultural and food sectors (with emphasis on recycling waste from meat and food industries), as a producer of new forms of energy, and as a manufacturer of products for human consumption, pet food, aquaculture, oleochemistry and agriculture.
-SARIA is one of the largest companies of its kind in Europe and is owned by family-run Rethmann Group.
+Saria SE & Co.
+KG (written as SARIA) is a family-run international group of companies with over 200 locations in 26 countries and 13,000 employees.
+The SARIA Group is headquartered in Selm.

+Description

+With various activities and subsidiaries, the group of companies is active in agriculture, animal feed, food, and pharmaceutical industries as a service provider and manufacturer of quality products.

+The group's main activities focus on the collection and processing of organic waste and animal by-products.
+In this way, the group has been contributing to the circular economy for decades.

+SARIA is part of the RETHMANN Group.

 History

 RETHMANN first became active in the field of recycling animal by-products when it took over the firm "Gebr.
 Schaap" in Marl, Germany in 1977.
 SARIA Bio-Industries AG & Co.
 KG was then founded in 1998 as an independent division of the RETHMANN Group.
 The new company united all of the Group's activities within the product and service segments that had previously been run by a number of companies including RETHMANN TBA GmbH & Co.
 KG.

 Processing plants were already being operated at the time of the company's foundation in: